hjorslev/SteamPS/docs/Find-SteamAppID.md

 # Find-SteamAppID

 ## SYNOPSIS
-Find a Steam AppID by searching using the name of the application.
+Find a Steam AppID by searching the name of the application.

 ## SYNTAX